miyag/UiPath.Academy/FoundationTraining/minitest.md

 - [-] 部分セレクターを使用する。

 Q) Having an app in a Citrix environment with multiple text-boxes that look the same (size/style), how can you identify one of them to type into?
-- [-] By clicking relative to an unique text/image next to the textbox.
 - [-] By using text-box element attributes.
 - [o] You can’t identify it if it doesn’t have something unique next to it (text/image).
+- [o] By clicking relative to an unique text/image next to the textbox.
 - [-] By using partial selectors.

 ---